 Hobbs & Hopkins, maker of ecology lawn mixes for low water use and less mowing lawn alternatives.

-Stepables will help you find (or sell you) plants that tolerate various amounts of foot traffic.
+Stepables will help you find plants that tolerate various amounts of foot traffic on their searchable database.
 The company, in Salem, provides photos of their plants and will point you to local outlets to purchase them.